jrasmusson/ios-professional-course/Bankey/14-Error-Handling/README.md

 To test the alert we'll need to do three things.

-1. Create an instance variable to of the alert in the view controller.
+1. Create an instance variable of the alert in the view controller for testing.
 3. Dependency inject a fake `ProfileManager` into our view controller.
 4. Write the test.

 ## Creating instance variables of the things you want to test

-One trick to testing the state of things in view controllers is to create instance variables of them.

-For example, if we wanted to verify that an alert pops up with the correct error message is passed, we could create an instance of the alert controller like this.
+We can't test the state of the alert view controller if we can't get our hands on it.
+So to assert that it contains the right title and message we'll need to store a reference in it in our view controller.

 **AccountSummaryViewController**